Burger King launches new Spongebob menu ahead of film’s release

 With the film set to release December 19, Burger King is serving up a special meal for fans, inspired by all the SpongeBob movie characters.

-The SpongeBob Menu, which will launch today for a limitied time, includes SpongeBob’s Krabby Whopper, served on a yellow square bun.
-The burger also comes with melted American cheese, lettuce, tomatoes, pickles, onions, mayo, and ketchup.
+The SpongeBob Menu, which launched December 2 for a limited time, includes SpongeBob’s Krabby Whopper, served on a yellow square bun.
+The burger comes with melted American cheese, lettuce, tomatoes, pickles, onions, mayo, and ketchup.

-There’s also the Patrick’s Star-berry Shortcake Pie, inspired by Spongebob’s best friend and starfish, Patrick Star.
-The dessert is a slice of Strawberry shortcake pie, with strawberry and vanilla flavored creamy layers, a crunchy cookie crumb crust, shortcake cookie crumbles, and pink star-shaped sprinkles.
+For dessert, the Patrick’s Star-berry Shortcake Pie, is inspired by Spongebob’s best friend and starfish, Patrick Star.
+The item is a slice of strawberry shortcake pie, with strawberry and vanilla flavored creamy layers, a crunchy cookie crumb crust, shortcake cookie crumbles, and pink star-shaped sprinkles.

-Another sweet treat on the menu is Pirate’s Frozen Pineapple Float: A frozen pineapple flavored beverage topped with tropical flavor cold.
+Another sweet treat on the menu is Pirate’s Frozen Pineapple Float: A frozen pineapple flavored beverage topped with tropical flavor cold foam.

-For kids, there’s the King Jr. Meal, also served in a Pineapple shaped Under the Sea Box, However, this box comes with one of six collectible SpongeBob toys and a limited-edition SpongeBob crown.
+For kids, there’s the King Jr. Meal, which is also served in a pineapple-shaped Under the Sea Box and comes with one of six collectible SpongeBob toys and a limited-edition SpongeBob crown.

 “At Burger King we do partnerships that are fun for the whole family and Oh Jellyfish!
 Arghh we ready for SpongeBob this month!”
 Joel Yashinsky, Chief Marketing Officer for Burger King US&C, said in a statement, shared in a press release about the menu.